bastian-pnptc/premaster/index.md

 join_us:
   title: Join us!
   content: >
     You can apply at any time - we do our best to adapt the program to your needs as long as the duration stays between **10 to 18 months**.

+    **PLEASE NOTE:** The fastest way to get your application reviewed is to apply via the link below.
+You might have read about this program on external job boards including Daimlers career site.
+Those applications will not be lost but if you want to reach us with out any detours, click below.
 contact:
   title: 'Reach<br>out<br>to'
   address: